-Transaction Testing Procedure: RNA interviewed Company personnel with responsibility for developing and distributing agent communications, and reviewed examples of such communications for accuracy and reasonableness.
+Transaction Testing Procedure: RNA interviewed Company personnel with responsibility for developing and distributing employee and independent agent communications to understand the nature and breadth of such communications.
+RNA reviewed employee and independent agent communications as part of new and renewal business testing for reasonableness.

-Observations: Based on review, procedures for communications to agents appear appropriate and reasonable.
+Observations: Based on review and testing, procedures for agent communications appear appropriate and reasonable.
+RNA noted no evidence of unreasonable agent communications as part of new and renewal business testing.